CardiacModelling/ical-model-review/Models/README.md

 Models were obtained from the [Physiome (CellML) model repository](https://models.physiomeproject.org) (PMR) or the [Web Lab](chaste.cs.ox.ac.uk/WebLab).
 The origin of our model files is given by the links below.
+A list of data sources cited by the model publications is given in [data.md](./data.md).

 All models were annotated with terms from the [oxmeta ontology](https://github.com/ModellingWebLab/ontologies/), to allow simulations with the Web Lab.
 Occasionally, this involved involved separating parts of equations out into separate variables.